Jamiroquai88/VBDiarization/README.md

 ## Configs

-Config file declares used models and relative path to them.
-Preferred configuration file is `configs/vbdiar.yml`.
+Config file declares used models and paths to them.
+Example configuration file is `configs/vbdiar.yml`.

 ## Models